HediVision/Createdataset_googleImages/Readme.md

 ### This code is written based on Adrian Rosebrock Tutorial https://www.pyimagesearch.com/2017/12/04/how-to-create-a-deep-learning-dataset-using-google-images/

 ## Find the images
-1. Finde images for your object in Google Image search.
+1. Finde images of your intrest object from Google Image search.
-2. Keep scrolling until you have found all relevant images to your query.
+2. Keep scrolling until you have found all relevant images of your query.

 ## JavaScript Console
  1. Pull down jquery into the JavaScript console